Session

 @SerialName(value = "last_active_token")

-val lastActiveToken: TokenResource? = null
+val lastActiveToken: TokenResource?

 Link copied to clipboard